 - To step onto the board, put your dominant foot on first, as close as possible against the fender (wider stances are more stable).
 Try to keep that foot flat as you quickly step on with your other foot — if your weight shifts to your toes or heels, the board will move as you step up.
 We recommend bracing yourself against a table, wall or friend if you feel uncertain.

 - To get off of the board, squat slightly, and step off backward with your non-dominant foot first.
 Again, the key is keeping your weight balanced — any forward or backward pressure will move the hoverboard.

-- The boards move by sensing pressure — shift your weight toward your toes to roll the board forward, and press back on your heels to make it drift backward.
-Some riders might find it easier to lean slightly in the direction they want to go.
+- Shift your weight toward your toes to roll the board forward, and press back on your heels to make it drift backward.
+The boards move by sensing pressure — some riders might find it easier to lean slightly in the direction they want to go.
 To turn, press forward with the opposite foot of the direction you want to go (if you want to turn left, put your weight in your right toes).
 It sounds counterintuitive, but your feet will get the hang of it.
 To stay still, stand straight and keep your weight in the center of your feet.
 If you feel unsteady, squat slightly.

 - Try looking at your intended destination and think about moving there — the board will follow the slant of your body.
 With practice, riding the board will feel increasingly intuitive.